 Turbo Tax Premier Edition

-The Turbo Tax Premier Edition is geared toward those with investment holdings and real estate holdings over and above a primary home.
+The Turbo Tax Premier Edition is for those with investment holdings.
+It’s for those with real estate holdings over and above a primary home too.

-You also qualify for step-by-step guidance in setting up new rental properties.
+This program offers step-by-step guidance in adding in new rental properties.
 This is a nice addition if you use Premier every year.
 Bonus: you have full access to the on-demand help center.

 Turbo Tax Self-Employed Edition

-- Specific guidance for business owners, freelancers and independent contractors
+- Specific guidance for business owners.
+Good for freelancers and independent contractors.

 - Guidance on deductions specific to your particular industry.